 Our program is well respected in the industry; however, the degree name has not had universal recognition as a business degree.
 For instance, employers’ automated candidate screening searches for keywords on a resume often do not recognize the Bachelor of Administrative Studies (BAS) as a business degree.
 We wanted to ensure that our graduates would be able to enter or advance in their chosen field from a position of confidence and continue to rise throughout their career.
 The degree name change to Bachelor of Commerce (BCom) helped accomplish that.

 Did you graduate with a BAS designation before February 2018?

 All students now enrolled, or enrolling in the program, when graduating, will receive a Bachelor of Commerce degree (BCom) from the School of Administrative Studies.

 Any of our alumni who graduated with a BAS can get the degree changed to a BCom.

 Alumni who graduated with a Bachelor of Arts in Administrative Studies (BA ADMS) are not eligible for this change.
 No Bachelor of Arts program qualifies for the degree name change.

 Please email firstname.lastname@example.org with any questions you have and we will respond as quickly as possible.
-We will also use the questions to add questions to our FAQ section, but your privacy is assured in all contact with us.